Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Decoding

-Some studies have attempted to reconstruct words~\cite{affolter2020brain2word}, continuous language~\cite{tang2022semantic}, images~\cite{du2020conditional,beliy2019voxels,fang2020reconstructing,linmind2022}, speech~\cite{defossez2022decoding} or question-answer speech dialogues~\cite{moses2019real} rather than just predicting a semantic vector representation.
-Lastly, some studies have focused on reconstructing personal imagined experiences~\cite{berezutskaya2020cortical} or application-based decoding like using brain activity scanned during a picture-based mechanical engineering task to predict individuals’ physics/engineering exam results~\cite{cetron2019decoding} and reflecting whether current thoughts are detailed, correspond to the past or future, are verbal or in images~\cite{smallwood2015science}.
-Table~\ref{tab:decoding_models} aggregates the brain decoding literature along different stimulus domains such as textual, visual, and audio.
+Before the success of recent generative AI models, researchers have used deep-learning models and algorithms, including generative adversarial networks (GANs) and self-supervised learning models trained on a large number of naturalistic images~\citep{du2020conditional,beliy2019voxels,fang2020reconstructing,gaziv2022self,linmind2022}.
+For instance,~\cite{beliy2019voxels} designed a separable autoencoder that enables self-supervised learning in fMRI and images to increase training data. ~\cite{linmind2022} introduced a framework, Mind Reader, that encoded fMRI signals into a pre-aligned vision-language latent space and used StyleGAN2~\citep{karras2020analyzing} for image generation.
+These methods generate more plausible and semantically meaningful images.
+Several other studies focused on reconstructing personal imagined experiences~\citep{berezutskaya2020cortical} or application-based decoding like using brain activity scanned during a picture-based mechanical engineering task to predict individuals’ physics/engineering exam results~\citep{cetron2019decoding} and reflecting whether current thoughts are detailed, correspond to the past or future, are verbal or in images~\citep{smallwood2015science}.